Israeli-Palestinian conflict

 Civilians Protecting Civilians: A Case-Study of Unarmed Civilian Protection (UCP) of Human Rights in At-Tuwani, Palestine

-Michela Pugliese holds a master's degree in Human Rights and Multi-level Governance from the University of Padova.
-This In Focus article is an excerpt from her master thesis discussed, in March 2020, under the supervision of Prof. Pietro De Perini.
+This In Focus article is an excerpt from the master thesis discussed, in March 2020, under the supervision of Prof. Pietro De Perini.

 The Israeli occupation, now in its 53rd year, shapes the everyday life of the Palestinians in the occupied Palestinian territory (oPt), who learn to be disempowered and remain unheard, to have no control over their lives and no state authority to call if they need protection, to have no legal remedy nor justice in case of human rights’ violations.
 The situation in the oPt has been described as “a crisis of human dignity”, characterized by the erosion of livelihoods and the continued denial of basic human rights.